edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

-# Module 1:
+# Module 1: Monitoring for Operations

-1. Launch CloudFormation template (2 tier wordpress on EC2 and RDS)
-1. Set up CloudWatch Agent for memory and Disk
-1. CloudWatch Dashboard

-1. CloudWatch Logs and ElasticSearch
-1. Health Dashboard on ES (CPU/Memory/DiskQueueLength/DatabaseConnections/FreeStorageSpace)

 ## Introduction
 In the first part of this module, we will create a monitoring dashboard to gain visibility into the operational health of our infrastructure for EC2 and RDS instance.
 By surfacing these metrics, we can detect potential problems earlier on to spot capacity failures, and gain insights on demand pattern for time series analysis and cost savings through elasticity.